The link with science

 This system is called the brain’s ‘washing machine’ or a cleaning system.
 It is composed of a network of drainage channels surrounding blood vessels (perivascular) along which cerebrospinal fluid recirculates through the brain, facilitating the clearance of waste products.

 The glymphatic system mainly functions during sleep and cleanses the toxins that are accumulated in our brain during daytime.
 Yet, the mechanisms facilitating cerebrospinal fluid influx are poorly understood.
 This glymphatic system will be key for the treatment of neurodegenerative diseases like Alzheimer’s disease and Parkinson’s disease where accumulation of toxins occurs in the brain.

 In 2016 a similar perivascular system was also discovered in the human optic nerve by Dr. Psychiatrist Peter Wostyn.
 This ocular glymphatic clearance system is one of the key mechanisms behind glaucoma and behind the eye diseases developed by astronauts who spend extended periods in microgravity.
 This is intensively investigated by NASA.

 Fluid dynamics.
-The lymphatic pathway (black arrows) clears waste from the brain parenchyma.
+The glymphatic pathway (black arrows) clears waste from the brain parenchyma.
 Reprinted with permission from Tarasoff-Conway, J.M. et al. Nat.
 Rev. Neurol.
 11, 457-470 (2015), Springer Nature.
 Click image to enlarge.